StefanoJin/ElaboratoJin/test/lib/googletest/docs/AdvancedGuide.md

 ## Predicate Assertions for Better Error Messages ##

-Even though Google Test has a rich set of assertions, they can never be complete, as it's impossible (nor a good idea) to anticipate all the scenarios a user might run into.
+Even though Google Test has a rich set of assertions, they can never be completed, as it's impossible (nor a good idea) to anticipate all the scenarios a user might run into.
 Therefore, sometimes a user has to use `EXPECT_TRUE()` to check a complex expression, for lack of a better macro.
 This has the problem of not showing you the values of the parts of the expression, making it hard to